cdli-gh/mtaac_syntax_corpus/reference-data/README.md

 known issues:
 - at the moment, FORM/WORD, SEGM/LEMMA, XPOS columns follow (mostly) the original source, not MTAAC/CDLI
 - this also includes transcription rules in FORM/WORD

+at the moment, we provide
+- 3,200 tokens of reference data from the literature, mostly Ur III data
+- 6 hand-corrected files from MTAAC